 Neither model has the advantage in terms of durability, because they are basically the same frame.
 While there are some subtle differences in features and add-ons, none of these were intended to affect the overall durability of the cleaner and none do.
 So, no advantage.

 The Dolphin Nautilus CC is a great basic robotic pool cleaner.
-It comes with the Clever Clean system that utilizes onboard sensors to map out an optimal cleaning path in a pool and that once in operation can detect obstacles and move around them.
+It comes with the Clever Clean system that utilizes onboard sensors to map out an optimal cleaning path in a pool.
+Once in operation, Clever Clean can detect obstacles and avoid them.
 It is fast and can clean walls as well as it can clean a pool floor.
 Unlike other top-performing robotic pool cleaners, it won’t break the bank in doing the job.
 It’s about the same cost as a good pressure-side pool cleaner and comes with the added bonus of not requiring the additional purchase of a booster pump.

 It’s called the CC Plus for a reason.
-It takes all the great things about a Dolphin Nautilus CC and adds to them.
-It’s got the great Clever Clean system that can map out the best, fastest route to cleaning your pool and when in operation can dodge obstacles.
+It takes all the great things about a Dolphin Nautilus CC and makes them just that much better.
+It’s got the great Clever Clean system that can map out the best, fastest route to cleaning your pool, and when in operation, can dodge obstacles.
 It’s got a dual-layered filter system that sorts large debris from grit, making for faster, easier cleaning and return to action.
-The CC Plus takes those features and to them adds a slightly longer power cord for greater reach, and slightly larger filters to either accommodate a larger pool or just to make life just a little easier for pool owners.
+The CC Plus takes those features and adds a slightly longer power cord for greater reach, and slightly larger filters to either accommodate a larger pool or just to make life just a little easier for pool owners.
 It also won’t break the bank to make this happen.